Skip to main content

 You are still required to pay your ticket.
 Your municipality will issue you a notice of payment required for your parking ticket if you have not paid within 15 days.

 They could.
 Outstanding parking tickets from your municipality could be sent to collections and show up on your credit rating report.
-Each city has a different process for dealing with unpaid parking tickets.
+Each city has its own unique process for handling unpaid parking tickets.

 Follow parking rules to limit ticket expenses

 If you have received a parking ticket before, you know it can be a frustrating and expensive experience.
-However, by following these tips and tricks you can avoid getting more tickets in the future.
-Don’t forget to pay any parking tickets on time so you don’t rack up more fees!
+However, by following these tips and tricks, you can avoid getting more tickets in the future.
+Don’t forget to pay any parking tickets on time to avoid accumulating additional fees.

 Share